 I’m super excited to write this post!
 Paella holds a near and dear place in my heart.
 My family and I actually just moved to America from Spain where we lived for the past 2 years.
 And what an amazing experience it was!
 We strolled down cobblestoned streets and ate at outdoor cafes almost daily.
 Plus I learned to make authentic Spanish Paella in the kitchen of a dear Spanish friend.
 So it is with great excitement that I’m sharing this recipe with you and I hope you enjoy it as much as my family does.
-I’m including a few bonus pictures of where we lived after the recipe…so keep scrolling for a peek.

 Traditional Spanish cuisine is simple, down-to-earth food using ingredients available locally and regionally grown crops.
 Spain was shaped by the uniting of several small kingdoms, each with their own culture and food traditions.
 This creates a diverseness in cuisine throughout the land.
 Paella originated in the region of Valencia where rice dominates the menu.
 It is typically cooked in a large flat pan where the rice is infused with the delicious flavors of paprika and saffron.